pachyderm/docs-content/latest/set-up/global-config.md

 {{% notice note %}}
-Setting global defaults does not trigger existing pipelines to regenerate automatically unless the pipeline's resources have been affected (e.g., if `cpu` was doubled.)
+Setting global defaults does not trigger existing pipelines to regenerate automatically unless the `--regenerate` flag is set.
 {{% /notice %}}

 ### View Global Cluster Defaults